rocky-linux/documentation/docs/books/nvchad/custom/init_lua.md

 ---
-title: WIP - init.lua
+title: init.lua
+author: Franco Colussi
+contributors: Steven Spencer
+tested with: 8.6, 9.0
 tags:
     - nvchad
     - coding
     - editor
 ---

-# init.lua
+# `init.lua`

-The *nvim/lua/custom/init.lua* file is used for overwriting the default NvChad options defined in *lua/core/options.lua* and setting its own options.
+The `nvim/lua/custom/init.lua` file is used for overwriting the default NvChad options, defined in `lua/core/options.lua`, and setting its own options.
 It is also used for the execution of Auto-Commands.

-Writing documents in Makdown does not require much modification; we are going to set some behaviors such as the number of spaces for tabbing, a setting that makes formatting Markdown files very smooth.
+Writing documents in Markdown does not require much modification.
+We are going to set some behaviors such as the number of spaces for tabbing, a setting that makes formatting Markdown files very smooth.

 Our file will look like this: